 Mars: The Next Giant Leap

-This newest permanent exhibition gallery adjacent to Buhl Planetarium is the most expansive new experience added since the Science Center opened in 1991.
+This groundbreaking permanent exhibition gallery adjacent to Buhl Planetarium is the most ambitious new experience in Carnegie Science Center’s history.
 With input from the community and guided by the principle that space is for all, ignite your imagination and become a voice for the development of a Martian settlement.

 Through the 7,400 square-foot exhibition and its supporting programs, you will explore how the issues of sustainability, climate change, social justice, and equitable access to resources can shape humanity’s future.
 The Science Center surveyed the local community and professionals in the industry to ensure relevancy and excitement for all.